Actify

 The 3-Touch Onboarding Rule

-After analyzing onboarding data across 62 companies (Actify platform data, 2024, n=62 companies, 840 new hires), we found that new hires who experience exactly three types of social touchpoints in their first 30 days are 2.6x more likely to stay past the one-year mark.
-Fewer than three and they feel isolated.
-More than five and they feel overwhelmed.
-The magic number is three — and each must be a different format to prevent social fatigue.
+After analyzing onboarding data across 62 companies (Actify platform data, 2024, n=840 new hires), new hires who experience three types of social touchpoints in their first 30 days are 2.6x more likely to stay past year one.
+Fewer than three and they feel isolated; more than five and they feel overwhelmed.
+Three is the number — and each must be a different format to avoid social fatigue.

 Buddy Connection